 The original design of the Liberty Gold Double Eagle underwent two major changes over the years of its production.
 Therefore, we can distinguish three subtypes.
 Type I was minted from 1850 - 1866, Type II from 1866 - 1876 and Type III from 1877 - 1907.

 The obverse side depicts a leftward facing Lady Liberty in profile in the style of Greco-Roman sculptures.
 She wears a pearl crown that has "LIBERTY" inscribed on it.
 Thirteen stars appear along the outer edges of the coin, representing the 13 original colonies of the United States of America.
 The year of mintage is inscribed underneath Lady Liberty's portrait.
-The production of the Type II version of the coin started in 1866.
-The most noticeable change was the addition of the motto “IN GOD WE TRUST” within the enlarged circle of stars on the reverse side.
+The image above shows the 1849 proof coin that apart from its finish is identical in design to the Type I coins.

 The other changes are less noticeable and affected the sides of the eagle's shield, the eagle's wings and tail feathers, the olive branch and the inscription "E PLURIBUS UNUM".

-The Type III Liberty Gold Double Eagles were produced from 1877 until the end of mintage in 1907.
 The inscription of the denomination on the reverse side was changed from "TWENTY D." to "TWENTY DOLLARS".
 Furthermore, the motto "IN GOD WE TRUST" was inscribed in bolder font and "E PLURIBUS UNUM" was enlarged.
 Other minor changes were made to the depiction of Lady Liberty's neck and her pearl crown.

 In 1900, some hardly perceptible design alterations were made as well, for example the smoothing of the back of the eagle's neck.

 Due to the California Gold Rush in the 1840's which greatly enhanced the amount of gold circulating within the economy, the American Congress approved new denominations of gold coins to be issued.
-The $20 Liberty Gold Double Eagle was one of two newly issued gold coins (the Type 1 Liberty Gold Dollar was the other).
+The Liberty Double Eagle coin was one of two newly issued gold coins (the Type 1 Liberty Gold Dollar was the other).
 Production lasted from 1849 until 1907.

-Even though production of the $20 Liberty Gold Double Eagles lasted from 1849 to 1907, only the US Mint in Philadelphia produced them every year during this period (albeit only as proofs in the years 1883, 1884, 1887).
+Even though production of the Liberty Double Eagles lasted from 1849 to 1907, only the US Mint in Philadelphia produced them every year during this period (albeit only as proofs in the years 1883, 1884, 1887).